ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 without protection in response to the POST request made to that resource.

-Errors detected by the Oblivious Gateway Resource after successfully removing encapsulation and errors detected by the oblivious target resource MUST be sent in an Encapsulated Response.
+Errors detected by the Oblivious Gateway Resource after successfully removing encapsulation and errors detected by the Oblivious Target Resource MUST be sent in an Encapsulated Response.